-Our scientists often contribute to academic research and scientific journals.
-Here’s a sampling of what we’ve had to say.
+Our scientists have contributed to academic research and research and scientific journals.
+Here’s a sampling of what they’ve had to say.

 A physical and genetic map of Cannabis sativa identifies extensive rearrangement at the THC/CBD acid synthase locus